Idiat Amusu

 Idiat Aderemi Amusu (born 27 November 1952, in Kano) is a Nigerian engineer.
-She is the first female agricultural engineer in Nigeria and the first female council member of the Council for the Regulation of Engineering in Nigeria (COREN).
+She is the first female agricultural engineer in Nigeria and the first female council member of the Council for the Regulation noof Engineering in Nigeria (COREN).
 She was among the original founding members of the Association of Professional Women Engineers of Nigeria (APWEN) in 1983.
+She was also the fourth President of the Association of Professional Women Engineers of Nigeria (APWEN).

 Education

 She attended St Theresa College, Ibadan and Baptist High School, Iwo where she finished her secondary education.
 She proceeded to University of Nigeria Nsukka and obtained BSc in agricultural engineering in 1977.
 She graduated with a second class Upper Division and became the first female graduate of agricultural engineering in Nigeria.
 She later acquired a Postgraduate Diploma and a Masters in Food Science and Technology.
 She is a Fellow of Nigerian Society of Engineers, Fellow of the Nigerian Institution of Agriculture Engineers and Fellow of the Nigerian Institute of Food Science and Technology.